 - Pack small, fragile, individually wrapped items separately or a few together in small boxes, cushioning with crushed or shredded paper.

 - Place small boxes in a single large box, filling in spaces with crushed paper.

 - Avoid overloading cartons, but strive for a firm pack that will prevent items from shifting; the cover should close easily without force, but should not bend inward.

 - Seal cartons tightly with tape except for those containing items listed on North Americans High-Value Inventory form.
 These must be left open for the van operator’s inspection.

 - As you finish with each carton, list the contents on the side of the carton (for easy viewing while cartons are stacked) and in a special notebook.
 You might want to number and/or code the cartons as well.

 - Indicate your name and the room to which each carton should be delivered at the destination.
 Tape a sign on the door of each room at destination corresponding to the carton labels so movers can get the cartons into the proper rooms quickly.

 - Put a special mark on cartons you want to unpack first at destination.

-Call today to learn more self packing tips or for your packing, moving and/or storage estimate.
+Request a quote today to learn more about self packing tips or for your packing, moving and/or storage needs.